BraedonB98/2DoTrack/BACKEND/README.md

             -Reaccuring time frame
     -Finance Accounts[]  //Business, Personal,ext
         -Balance
-        -Finance Catagory[] //create new or use existing -FinanceItem(Mongoose Object)
+        -Finance Catagory[] //create new or use existing (food, movies,ext) -FinanceItem(Mongoose Object)

 To Do Item{}
     -Task
     -ID (Auto from Mongoose)
-    -Complete(Not Started, Started, Complete)
+    -Complete(Pending, Started, Complete)
     //-ToDoLists //which todo list is it stored in, If is shared with other users this will be filled in upon return -Due(if so){}
         -Date